 Yes.
 We have Hicaps facilities on site and can process your Private Health Fund claims immediately.

-We can take bookings up until the day of you wish to visit.
-However, popular appointment times after school/work hours fill quickly, so we recommend you try booking 1-2 weeks in advance to secure the most convenient time for you.
+We can take bookings up until the day you wish to visit.
+However, popular appointment times such as after school/work hours and Saturdays fill quickly, so we recommend you try booking 1-2 weeks in advance to secure the most convenient time for you.